minhhai2209/forge-docs-snapshot/mirror/ui-kit/hooks/use-object-store/index.md

 For more details, see [Forge EAP, Preview, and GA](/platform/forge/whats-coming/#eap).

+# Supported Apps

+This component is supported in Jira and Confluence modules during EAP.

 The `useObjectStore` hook lets you perform file management operations and track the state of each objects.
 This hook provides a way for your app's frontend to interact with the [Forge Object Store](/platform/forge/storage-reference/object-store/) through the the [objectStore bridge API](/platform/forge/custom-ui-bridge/objectStore/).